 The history of Jakarta reaches back for centuries, and while visitors have opportunities to delve into the past, there are also many ways to experience the city’s more modern side, too.
-Jakarta’s top attractions are easily accessible from our Mega Kuningan business district hotel, and our dedicated concierge is happy to assist with a customized itinerary for your stay.
-Whether your interests lean toward local handicrafts and outdoor adventure or family-friendly theme parks, art museums and shopping malls, our Jakarta business district hotel is the perfect place to discover it all.
+Jakarta’s top attractions are easily accessible from our hotel, as is the U.S. Embassy and Jakarta Convention Center; our dedicated concierge is happy to assist with a customized itinerary for your stay.
+Whether your interests lean toward local handicrafts and outdoor adventure or family-friendly theme parks, art museums and shopping malls including Pacific Place, our hotel is the perfect place from which to discover your surroundings.

 The National Museum is also known as Gedung Gajah (Elephant House) or Gedung Arca (House of Statues).
 Currently the National Museum has 109 collections and 342 objects falling into the categories of prehistory, archaeology, numismatics-heraldic, geography and historical relics.